IIIF/training/iiif-online-workshop/day-three/edit-a-manifest/README.md

 1. Provide a short [summary](https://iiif.io/api/presentation/3.0/#summary) of this manifest -- the content is up to you.
 1. Modify the [requiredStatement](https://iiif.io/api/presentation/3.0/#requiredstatement) to the manifest that names the source of the images
-1. Add the [Behaviour](https://iiif.io/api/presentation/3.0/#behavior) to indicate that the item is paged (i.e., should display in two-up book reader mode).
+1. Add the [Behaviour](https://iiif.io/api/presentation/3.0/#behavior) to indicate that the item is continuous (i.e., should display images together).

-  **Note:*** the Universal Viewer at http://universalviewer.io has a bug which means it doesn't respect the viewingHint and will always show the manifest as `individuals`.
-To see the effect of `paged` it is best to use Mirador.

 1. Assert a Creative Commons 4.0 by-nc-sa [rights](https://iiif.io/api/presentation/3.0/#rights).
 1. Add properties to the [metadata](https://iiif.io/api/presentation/3.0/#metadata) following the pattern described in [Language of Property Values](https://iiif.io/api/presentation/3.0/#language-of-property-values).